fawzi/container-manager/README.md

 Use deploy to deploy the analytics toolkit.

 use
- --docker-skip to avoid building the docker image --tsl to use the secure connection for helm
+ --update-docker to build a new docker image and update version_to_deploy --tsl to use the secure connection for helm

 With minikube do